 Kent Wedding Photographer

-I am a documentary photographer, based in Kent, the beautiful garden of England.
-Specialising in wedding, day in the life and intimate portrait photography my sole purpose is to provide you with a bespoke, timeless and beautiful collection of images from my time with you.
-I am an internationally published photographer and my work can be seen in numerous magazines such as Wedding Ideas, Late Tackle and Country Roads (USA).
+I am a documentary wedding photographer, based in Kent, the beautiful garden of England.
+Specialising in wedding and engagement portrait photography my sole purpose is to provide you with a bespoke, timeless and beautiful collection of images from my time with you.
+I am an internationally published photographer and my work can be seen in numerous magazines and blogs such as Wedding Ideas, Boho Weddings and Your Kent Wedding.
 In 2016, I was short listed for wedding photographer of the year by the Kent Wedding Awards.
 To see links to all this work and to read more about me and why I love being a photographer head on over to the MY STORY page.

 My photography style, although developed over the years, started with a love for street photography in London.
 The world’s greatest city provided me with a backdrop to take images of real life.
 I was and continue to be intrigued by the city, the people and the world around me.
 Every place and person has a different story to tell, and photographing the emotion and reaction to real life situations is what matters to me as a documentary photographer.
 You should be able to look at a photograph and feel it.
 The images that really work are the ones that evoke reaction from the viewer.
 These are the ones that will be fondly looked back upon for years to come because they triggered an emotion or memory.
 Documentary or photojournalism style photography is the only way to capture the raw emotion and tell a story of the day.
 You can click here to view my WEDDING PORTFOLIO page to see how my street photography style has influenced my wedding photography.